baltgc/ClinicApi/README.md

 ---

-**Built with ❤️ using ASP.NET Core 9 and Clean Architecture principles**
+**Built with ❤️ using ASP.NET Core 9, Clean Architecture principles, Hangfire background jobs, and AsyncAPI documentation**